prody/ProDy/doc/tutorials/evol_tutorial/pfamaccess.rst

    matches = searchPfam(sequence)
    matches

+Input sequence cannot have gaps and should be at least 12 characters long.

 For sequence searches, we can pass additional parameters to :func:`.searchPfam` like *search_b* which will search pfam B and *skip_a* that will not search